-Counselling and psychotherapy in East London and by Skype for adults facing stuck and difficult times in their lives
+Counselling Psychology and psychotherapy in East London and by Skype for individuals and couples facing stuck and difficult times in their lives

 Counsellor & Psychotherapist, Canary Wharf